1933 French Championships (tennis)

-The 1933 French Championships (now known as the French Open) was a tennis tournament that took place on the outdoor clay courts at the Stade Roland-Garros in Paris, France.
+The 1933 French Championship (now known as the French Open) was a tennis tournament that took place on the outdoor clay courts at the Stade Roland-Garros in Paris, France.
 The tournament ran from 25 May until 5 June.
-It was the 38th staging of the French Championships and the second Grand Slam tournament of the year.
+It was the 38th edition of the French Championships and the second Grand Slam tournament of the year.
 Jack Crawford and Margaret Scriven won the singles title.

+Jack Crawford was the first non-Frenchman to win the French Open men's singles title.